📅 Holiday Chaos Starts Now Grab your FREE Backup Gift Plan & skip the panic.

 5. Buy Meat and Cereals in Bulk

 Buying meats in large quantities can greatly lower your grocery bill.
 I buy larger amounts of meats especially when they’re on sale and cut them into smaller portions and freeze them using my FoodSaver to make sure they don’t get freezer burned.
-By doing this, you could spend less on expensive cuts of meat, and save more money for other things.

 6. Read Nutrition Facts Labels